Bobadah: After mining

 The story of Bobadah after the mine closed is one of a gradual decline.
 The plan of the village was altered more than once to reduce its size and more realistically reflect its diminished future prospects.
 In 1931, Bobadah's population was 547.
 In 1947, after mining had ceased, the village no longer had a hotel and, aside from the hall, there were less than a dozen buildings left.
 It was said of Bobadah that, "The decadent buildings, general dilapidation of surroundings tell the sad story of years of decline."
 In 1954, Bobadah was described as a 'ghost town', and the population had sunk to 143, although some hopes were raised by the discovery of uranium in the area.

 Although there was grazing in the area, Bobadah's remoteness, lack of employment, and the economic gravity of other settlements caused it to fade away.
 The school closed in December 1972, followed by the post office in December 1979.

 Remnants

-Like other smaller settlements, its last remaining building is its community hall; locals from the surrounding area successfully fought a demolition order and raised money to restore the hall.
+The last remaining building is Bobadah's community hall; locals from the surrounding area successfully fought a demolition order and raised money to restore the hall.
 North of the hall, in 2006, were an open-cut pit, a tunnel and a ventilation shaft, two concrete cyanide tanks, cyanide-process sand tailings, and some other remnants of previous mining activity.

 The street plan and the residential lots of Bobadah are still visible in modern day maps, near the location of the Bobadah Hall.
-Two intersecting roads, at the old village site, still carry the names of village streets; Condoblin Street and Bindiguy Street.
+Two intersecting roads, at the old village site, still carry the names of village streets; Condobolin Street and Bindiguy Street.
 Another remnant is the Bobadah-Carpina cemetery.